 NSNP 200 form.
 The authorized signing officer of the company making the job offer should complete and sign this form.

 AND

 A signed copy of the accepted job offer

 AND

-A copy of your Employer Registration Certificate if you need one
+a copy of your Employer Registration Certificate if you need one

 AND

-A copy of the LMIA in which the applicant is named.
-The expiry date must be on or after the date that the applicant submits their application to us (IPG).
+a copy of the LMIA in which the applicant is named.
+The expiry date must be on or after the date that the applicant submits their application to us (Immigration and Population Growth Branch of LSI).

+OR

-Proof that the worker or the position offered is LMIA exempt
+proof that the worker or the position offered is LMIA exempt

+OR

-Copies of the advertisements described above
+copies of the advertisements described above

-Give your prospective employee PDF copies of all these documents to include as part of their application.
+• our prospective employee PDF copies of all these documents to

-Important!
-You must notify us of any changes to your candidate's job.